-The net proceeds from the sale of the shares of our common stock in this offering are estimated to be approximately \$\frac{1}{2}\text{ million}\$ million if the underwriters' option to purchase additional shares of common stock is exercised in full), assuming an initial public offering price of \$\frac{1}{2}\text{ per share and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
-We expect to use \$\frac{1}{2}\text{ million}\$ in the net proceeds from this offering to make a payment to GTIS as the cash portion of the purchase price to acquire all of the joint venture interests of GTIS in the LGI/GTIS Joint Ventures which we do not own and we expect to use the remainder of the net proceeds for working capital and for general corporate purposes, including the acquisition of land, development of lots and construction of homes.
+The net proceeds from the sale of the shares of our common stock in this offering are estimated to be approximately \$114.2 million (approximately \$133.1 million if the underwriters' option to purchase additional shares of common stock is exercised in full), assuming an initial public offering price of \$14.00 per share and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+We expect to use \$36.9 million of the net proceeds from this offering to make a payment to GTIS as the cash portion of the purchase price to acquire all of the joint venture interests of GTIS in the LGI/GTIS Joint Ventures which we do not own and we expect to use the remainder of the net proceeds for working capital and for general corporate purposes, including the acquisition of land, development of lots and construction of homes.

-Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the net proceeds to us from this offering by approximately \$ million, assuming the number of shares, as set forth on the cover page of this prospectus, remains the same and after deducting the underwriting discounts and commissions and other estimated offering expenses.
+Each \$1.00 increase (decrease) in the assumed initial public offering price of \$14.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the net proceeds to us from this offering by approximately \$8.4 million, assuming the number of shares, as set forth on the cover page of this prospectus, remains the same and after deducting the underwriting discounts and commissions and other estimated offering expenses.
 We may also increase or decrease the number of shares in this offering.
-An shares in this offering, together with a concomitant \$1.00 increase in the assumed initial public offering price of \$ increase of share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase the net proceeds from this offering by approximately \$ million, after deducting the underwriting discounts and commissions and other estimated offering expenses.
-Conversely, a decrease of shares in the number of shares in this offering, together with a concomitant \$1.00 decrease in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would decrease the net proceeds from this offering by approximately \$ million, after deducting the underwriting discounts and commissions and other estimated offering expenses.
+An increase of 1,000,000 shares in this offering, together with a concomitant \$1.00 increase in the assumed initial public offering price of \$14.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase the net proceeds from this offering by approximately \$22.3 million, after deducting the underwriting discounts and other estimated offering expenses.
+Conversely, a decrease of 1,000,000 shares in the number of shares in this offering, together with a concomitant \$1.00 decrease in the assumed initial public offering price of \$14.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would decrease the net proceeds from this offering by approximately \$20.5 million, after deducting the underwriting discounts and commissions and other estimated offering expenses.
 The as adjusted information discussed above is illustrative only and will be adjusted based on the actual public offering price and other terms of this offering determined at pricing.